 Shihan Dennis Fuutoshi Mahoney presents how to use your kamae and alignment to create hidden power.
 This course was filmed at An-shu’s 35th Annual Ninja Festival in Dayton, Ohio.

-A simple 3-step process repeated over and over like a fractal formula that allows you to learn Ninja Taijutsu in order to be able to create an appropriate response for any situation.
-Within the Matrix of Martial Arts Course these steps are broken down into simple drills that give you the physical experience of ninja […]
+Part One of the Matrix of Martial Arts Course Series: A simple 3-step process repeated over and over like a fractal formula that allows you to learn Ninja Taijutsu in order to be able to create an appropriate response for any situation.
+Within the Matrix of Martial Arts Course these steps are broken down into […]

 Learn the mechanics of using your body in gravity to create Effortless Movement in everything you do.
 This seminar by Dennis Fuutoshi Mahoney looks at using bone structure and gravity to create proper taijutsu movement.
 This movement is then applied to striking, grappling and a special section on creating hidden power.